Daughters of the American Revolution

 The National Society Daughters of the American Revolution (often abbreviated as DAR or NSDAR) is a federally chartered lineage-based membership service organization for women who are directly descended from a patriot of the American Revolution.
 A non-profit and non-political group, the organization promotes historical preservation, education and patriotism.
 Its membership is limited to direct lineal descendants of soldiers or others of the American Revolution era who aided the revolution and its subsequent war.
 Applicants must be at least 18 years of age.
 DAR has over 190,000 current members in the United States and other countries.
-The organization's motto was originally "Home and Country" until the twentieth century, when it was changed to "God, Home, and Country".
+The organization's original motto, "Home and Country", was changed in the twentieth century to "God, Home, and Country".

 History

 In 1889, the centennial of President George Washington's inauguration was celebrated, and Americans looked for additional ways to recognize their past.
 Out of the renewed interest in United States history, numerous patriotic and preservation societies were founded.
-On July 13, 1890, after the Sons of the American Revolution refused to allow women to join their group, Mary Smith Lockwood published the story of patriot Hannah White Arnett in The Washington Post, asking, "Where will the Sons and Daughters of the American Revolution place Hannah Arnett?"
+On July 13, 1890, after the Sons of the American Revolution refused to allow women to join their group, Mary Smith Lockwood published the story of patriot Hannah White Arnett in The Washington Post, asking, "Where will the Sons and Daughters of the American Revolution place Hannah Thurston?"
 On July 21 of that year, William O. McDowell, a great-grandson of Hannah White Arnett, published an article in The Washington Post offering to help form a society to be known as the Daughters of the American Revolution.
 The first meeting of the society was held August 9, 1890.